Natural Born Learner 1

 Metacognitive Goals

-In the first part of the week, take note of how you feel about learning.
-Do you associate learning with grades and tests, or do you see it as something enjoyable, regardless of the setting?
-Try to become aware of what influences your perspective on learning.
+At the beginning of the week, pay attention to how you feel about learning.
+Do you mostly connect learning with grades and tests, or do you enjoy learning even outside of school?
+Notice what influences your attitude toward learning.

-You may find that your view of learning changes depending on the setting.
-The key is understanding how you perceive learning, so you can ensure you maintain a positive attitude toward the learning process.
-Never forget that you were born to learn.
+You may find that your feelings about learning change depending on where or how you’re learning.
+The goal is to understand your perspective so you can keep a positive mindset.
+Remember, you were born to learn.

-Write down your findings from this exercise in your journal.
+Write your reflections from this activity in your journal.

 You have tremendous potential.
 Probably more than you give yourself credit for.